x

 • Raman spectroscopy is emerging as a technique for real-time measurements for in-line downstream process control and monitoring.

-• Tornado's HyperFlux PRO Plus is a powerful tool for monitoring downstream protein purification process quality.
-The HyperFlux PRO Plus equipped with HTVS technology produces highly detailed chemical information, and does so faster, with better signal-to- noise ratios and lower limits of detection.
-The PRO Plus can be used to establish optimal purification end points, detect process excursions with root cause determinability, enhance process understanding and control of the manufacturing process, and increase yields and profitability.
+• High-throughput Raman systems are powerful tools for monitoring downstream protein purification process quality.
+Equipped with advanced high-throughput scanning technology, these systems generate detailed chemical information faster, with improved signal-to-noise ratios and lower limits of detection.
+They can be used to establish optimal purification end points, detect process excursions with root-cause determinability, enhance process understanding and control across the manufacturing process, and increase yields and profitability.

 • Monitoring biological processes such as fermentation